mrkajetanp/text-editor/TASKS.md

 * Allow splitting the screen (use ncurses window functionality)
 * Allow a buffer to have no lines?
 * Completely separate rendering from backend
+* Vim mode
+* Undo using a stack of recent operations

 ## Bux Fixes